pedestal/pedestal-docs/documentation/application-overview.md

 messages on the input queue is considered to be a service.

 Pedestal provides a function to help with consuming the effects queue.
-This function is named `consume-output` and is located in the `io.pedestal.app` namespace.
+This function is named `consume-effects` and is located in the `io.pedestal.app` namespace.
 It takes an app and services function as arguments.